m-harwood/major-project-one/README.md

 <h4>Acknowledgements</h4>

-I received inspiration for this project from the many food websites and cooking shows, also sometimes from my own lack of imagination with coming up with meal ideas for a family.
+I received inspiration for this project from the many food websites and cooking shows, also sometimes from my own lack of imagination with coming up with meal ideas for a family.# project-one